Everything you need to know...

 - practitioner skills workshops

-Modules combine online learning with weekly on-campus study days.
+Modules combine online learning with one day a week on campus.
 This provides flexible learning opportunities to enable a diverse range of students to study alongside employment and/or family commitments.
-Students attend a block week on campus in September, before typically attending one day per month thereafter.

 Our course leaders are experts in clinical health practitioner work in private practice and in the NHS.
-The course includes an introduction to a range of applied skills that you will practice during on-campus study days.
+You’ll be introduced to a range of applied skills that you’ll practise during on-campus study days

 - motivational interviewing techniques